OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 #### Cryptographic Signature

 The Disclosure is organized into a predefined data schema and MUST be cryptographically signed using standard SHA3-512 hash implementation by the Disclosure generator (Open Ethics or federated providers).
-The integrity hash MUST be appended to a disclosure as OETP.schema.integrity element.
+The integrity hash MUST be appended to a disclosure as `OETP.schema.integrity` element.

 #### Immutable Storage

-Both the signature integrity hash and the Disclosure is stored in the log-centric Open Ethics database and MAY be mirrored by other distributed databases for redundancy and safety.
+Both the signature integrity hash and the Disclosure SHOULD be stored in the log-centric root database and MAY be mirrored by other distributed databases for redundancy and safety.

-#### Label Formation
+#### Visual Labeling

 Open Ethics Label SHOULD be automatically formed by mirroring the generated Disclosure into a set of graphical icons and simple human-readable descriptions.
 Additional Labels MAY be formed by mapping of the regulatory requirements to Disclosures.

 ### Access to Disclosure

-The most recent OETP file SHOULD be stored in the root of the Product's end-point URL, allowing requests to OETP file from thirt-party domains.
-When establishing Vendor relationship, Integrator or a downstream Vendor may examine the Disclosure for their Components using the following HTTP request: `GET https://testexample.com/oetp.json`, where *testexample.com* is the URL of the Supplier&#39;s end-point.
+The most recent OETP file SHOULD be stored in the root of the Product's specified end-point URL, allowing requests to OETP file from thirt-party domains.
+When establishing Vendor relationship, Integrator or a downstream Vendor MAY examine the Disclosure for their Components using the following HTTP request: `GET https://testexample.com/oetp.json`, where *testexample.com* is the URL of the Supplier&#39;s end-point.

+### Verification and Validation of Disclosure

-### Automated Disclosure processing
+#### Automated Disclosure processing

-The automated disclosure processing is enabled by requests to both Open Ethics Disclosure database and the Product's OETP Disclosure file.
+The automated Disclosure processing is enabled by requests to both Open Ethics Disclosure database and the Product's OETP Disclosure file.

+#### Validation of Vendor&#39;s Disclosures

+The OETP Processing system MUST compare integrity hashes in Open Ethics Disclosure database and entries that arrive as a result of Disclosure Request response.

+#### Verification of Vendor&#39;s Disclosures

+Every disclosure MAY be checked for the existence of the external Verification from Auditors for the entire Disclosures or for one of their elements.

 ### End-to-end transparency and formation of the composite Disclosure

-A surface-level transparency is not sufficient as IT industry is getting more mature with more specialized Vendors, that are providing more narrow Products to Integrators and to bigger Vendors.
-The following steps MUST be satisfied for end-to-end transparency:
+A surface-level transparency is not sufficient as IT industry is getting more mature with more specialized Vendors, that are providing more narrow Products to Integrators and to larger Vendors.
+The following steps MUST be satisfied for the end-to-end transparency:

 #### Open Vendor Policy

-Every Integrator or a Vendor SHOULD supply the URLs of their sub-processing Vendors, indicating the scope of the data processing.
+Every Integrator or a Vendor SHOULD supply the URLs of their sub-processing Vendors (Suppliers), indicating the scope of the data processing.

 #### Request for Vendor&#39;s Disclosures

-The OETP Processing system MUST crawl the URLs of the expected sub-processing Vendors' disclosures and specifies which of them have Disclosures.
+The OETP Processing system MUST crawl the URLs of each Supplier's disclosure and specify which of them have Disclosures and which don't have Disclosure.

-#### Validation of Vendor&#39;s Disclosures

-The OETP Processing system MUST compare integrity hashes in Open Ethics Disclosure database and entries that arrive from Disclosure Requests

-#### Verification of Vendor&#39;s Disclosures

-Every disclosure MAY be checked for the existence of the external verification from Auditors for the entire Disclosures or for one of their elements.

 #### Disclosure Chaining

 The same procedure is being repeated recursively for Vendors of the Vendors, and for the Vendors of the Vendors of the Vendors, etc.

+## Progressive validation

+TODO here

 ## Example OETP Disclosure File